 Beyond the cost of this project, you need to take into account the time investment.
 If you plan to build these acoustic panels by yourself, it’s probably going to take a few days.

 Most people reading this guide likely enjoy DIY projects, want to remain budget-conscious, and are looking for a fun weekend activity.
 However, if you make a killing at your day job and don’t like building things, it may make more sense to just buy store-bought acoustic panels.
+With that said, let's dive into how to make acoustic panels.

-1. Cutting the Wood
+1. Cut the Wood

 The first thing you need to do is cut up a 3/4” thick 4’ x 8’ piece of plywood.
 Lots of plywood comes in a 23/32” thickness, which is fine as well.
 The missing 1/32” won’t make a significant difference when assembling the panels.